4.1. Collective creativity competences

 How can you raise interest in your radically creative idea so you can get support and involve other stakeholders to develop it into a process, product or service?

 Have you ever watched improvisational theatre or done it yourself?
 A group of actors performs together — with no script or director — following principles of shared leadership, responsibility, and mutual support and care (Nisula & Kianto, 2018).
-Here, improvisation refers a series of spontaneous and intuition-guided behaviors with the goal of telling a story and entertaining the audience (Vera & Crossan, 2004).
+Here, improvisation refers to a series of spontaneous and intuition-guided behaviors with the goal of telling a story and entertaining the audience (Vera & Crossan, 2004).
 Improv theatre is a very good illustration of collective and group creativity.

 Collective creativity consists of moments of interaction and knowledge-sharing that improve an idea or lead to a change of perspective or entirely new ideas, approaches, and discoveries (Parjanen, 2012).
 In improv theatre, collective creativity happens when the actors invite the audience to give prompts.
 This make the story take a course that the actors can’t foresee.